 Ragworts have small flower heads on long stalks appearing in a branched terminal cluster.
 Golden Ragwort is an erect native perennial.
 The flower stem can be from 6 to 30 inches high, is usually hairless and has a dark purple color at the top.

-Leaves: Golden Ragwort has a rosette of long-stalked basal leaves that are bluntly rounded with wavy lightly indented to crenate margins, heart shaped at the base and are longer than wide, often with a purplish color on the stalk.
+Leaves: Golden Ragwort has a rosette of long-stalked basal leaves that are longer than wide, bluntly rounded with wavy lightly indented to crenate margins, heart shaped at the base often with a purplish color on the stalk.
 The stem leaves are alternate, lyrate to lance shaped with 2 to 4 pairs of lobes, with long stalks, and become progressively shorter, and then on the uppers they are without stalks (sessile), but not clasping.

 The floral array is a somewhat flat-topped branched cluster of 6 to 20+ flower heads with each head stalked.

-Flowers: The flower head consist of 55 to 70+ bisexual disc florets with golden colored corolla tubes that are 3 to 3.5 mm long, surrounded by 8 to 13 shiny yellow pistillate ray florets whose laminae are 8 to 10+ mm long and which are slightly reflexed; in all the flower head is 1/2 to 1.3 inches wide, slightly wider than long with the involucre cylindric.
-Both types of floret are fertile.
-The styles of the disc florets branch.
+Flowers: The flower head is composite and consists of 55 to 70+ bisexual fertile disc florets with golden colored corolla tubes that are 3 to 3.5 mm long.
+Each floret has 5 stamens that tightly surround a single style which has a bifurcated tip, both stamens and style are exserted from the corolla when the floret opens.
+Disc florets are surrounded by 8 to 13 shiny yellow pistillate and fertile ray florets whose laminae are 8 to 10+ mm long and which are slightly reflexed; in all the flower head is 1/2 to 1.3 inches wide, slightly wider than long with the involucre cylindric.
 The phyllaries around the outside of the flower head number 13 to 21, are green with purple or black pointed tips.
 The calyculi (bract-like structures at the base of the flower head) are inconspicuous but there are very small bracts at the base of the flower cluster.

 Seed: The cypselae (dry achene like seeds), are without hair, 1 to 1.5 mm long, with fluffy white pappus for wind distribution.
 Seeds are very small and need light plus at least 60 days of cold stratification for germination.